From Vietnam War to a Turkish beach, the shock of the photo endures

 The photograph won the Pulitzer Prize the following year, three months before Carter killed himself.

-Like the picture of the drowned Syrian toddler, those images were examples of how a still photograph can crystallize a complex, intractable crisis into a powerful symbol that anyone can understand.
+Like the picture of the drowned Syrian toddler, those images were examples of how a still photograph can crystallise a complex, intractable crisis into a powerful symbol that anyone can understand.

 “Photos are crude, they don’t give you the whole reality.
 Putting over accurate information can be really hard.
 People half listen, they get confused.
 What’s good about the picture of Aylan that it’s clear.
 It’s one truth,” said Matthews.